-The Icla da Silva Foundation provides critical support to patients and their families in need of a bone marrow or blood stem cell transplant.
-While we assist families from the United States and abroad, all of our patients must be in active treatment for blood cancer or sickle cell disease at a hospital or critical care center based in the United States.
+The Icla da Silva Foundation provides critical support to patients in need of a bone marrow or blood stem cell transplant.
+While we assist patient families from the United States and abroad, all of our patients must be in active treatment for blood cancer or sickle cell disease at a hospital or critical care center based in the United States.

 We provide patients with emotional, logistical, and financial support.

 We work with our patients one on one to understand their needs and help them on their journey to survival.
 We know what it means to have a loved one suffering from a critical medical condition and we take to our hearts the mission of supporting our patients and their families.